(*Sometimes also called hormone replacement therapy, HRT)

 HT and the heart

-An increased risk of heart disease is only seen in women taking long-term estrogen-progestin combination therapy (EPT) if they start HT in their mid-60s.
-There does not seem to be an increased risk of heart disease when women in their 50s start EPT.
+An increased risk of heart disease is only seen in women taking long-term estrogen-progestin combination therapy (EPT) if they start HT in their mid-60s (or after 10 years from menopause).
+There does not seem to be an increased risk of heart disease when women start EPT in their 50s (or within 10 years of menopause).
 Estrogen alone (ET) has not been shown to increase the risk of heart disease.
-Analysis of the age since menopause actually shows a decrease in the risk of heart disease when ET was started in younger women (those just beginning menopause).
+Analysis of the age since menopause actually shows a lower risk of heart disease when ET was started in younger women (those just beginning menopause).

 Currently, it is not recommended to use hormone therapy solely for the purpose of preventing heart disease.
 However these studies give us reassurance that when women just newly approaching menopause need HT for a short time, it is safe to do so in terms of long term heart disease risk.

 Diagnosis of breast cancer increases when combination EPT is used beyond 3-5 years.
 This means that out of 10,000 women who use estrogen progestin therapy for more than 5 years, there will be 8 additional breast cancers diagnosed.
 In contrast, the WHI study showed women who use estrogen alone had no increase in risk of breast cancer even after 11 years of use.
 In fact, fewer breast cancers were seen in the group taking estrogen alone, though this was not statistically significant.
 When a woman comes off of hormone therapy, any potential increase in her risk of breast cancer quickly goes back to her baseline norm.
 This is why hormone therapy can be a safe option when women in their 50s (who are generally at lower risk for breast cancer compared to older women).